scala/scala/09-implicit-parameters-and-views.md

 template, or it may be have been made accessible without a prefix through an [import clause](#import-clauses).
-If there are no eligible identifiers under this rule, then, second, eligible are also all `implicit`{.scala} members of some object that belongs to the implicit scope of the implicit parameter's type, $T$.
+If there are no eligible identifiers under this rule, then, second, eligible are also all `implicit` members of some object that belongs to the implicit scope of the implicit parameter's type, $T$.

 The _implicit scope_ of a type $T$ consists of all